Sesame Noodles with Spicy Peanut Sauce

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-My version of Whole Wheat Sesame Noodles with Spicy Peanut Sauce with added veggies and plenty of peanut sauce is good for any low-glycemic diet, including phase 2 or 3 of the South Beach Diet.
-Whole Wheat spaghetti is too high in carbs for a low-carb diet plan.
+My version of Sesame Noodles with Spicy Peanut Sauce with added veggies and plenty of peanut sauce is good for any low-glycemic diet, including phase 2 or 3 of the original South Beach Diet.
+Whole Wheat spaghetti is too high in carbs for a low-carb diet plan, but you could make a version of this with fewer carbs by using a lot more veggies and less spaghetti.

 Find More Recipes Like This One: